 As mentioned before, soft skills are highly sought after because they are not easily taught and not acquired as easily through training.
 One might say these types of skills are learned over time as an individual grows up and learns through their life experiences.
 They are often seen as personality traits and behaviors individuals possess.

 Employers have started to put an emphasis on the soft skills a candidate displays.
 During the interview process, employers are looking for the skills that will ensure that person is going to be a good addition to the operation.
 Along with having the hard skills necessary to do the ag work, hiring managers are tuning in to the soft skills someone holds.
 Employers also believe that individuals who possess multiple soft skills is often an indicator of long-term success.

-Top 10 Soft Skills for a Career in Agriculture
+Top 10 Soft Skills in Agriculture

 Creativity-Often referred to as “thinking outside the box”.
 Being able to view a problem from multiple angles helps to generate ideas so business can move forward.